 One of the best things a business can do in this environment is to “re-frame” the problems presented by the pandemic as opportunities:

 - Adapt to survive.
-Restructure your costs and suspend unprofitable activities, and make sure you can buy yourself enough time to pivot your business to growth opportunities.
+Restructure your costs and suspend unprofitable activities.
+Make sure you can buy yourself enough time to pivot your business to growth opportunities.

 (Note: companies that continue to invest in their sales and marketing efforts historically survive and outperform competitors who choose to make cuts in those areas during an economic downturn.)